Honor System Rules

 - Other similar acts.

-Examples:- The intentional invention of any information on an assignment, document, or citation in any academic exercise.
+- The intentional invention of any information on an assignment, document, or citation in any academic exercise.

-- Using "invented" information in any laboratory experiment, report of results or academic exercise.
-It would be improper, for example, to analyze one sample in an experiment and then "invent" data based on that single experiment for several more required analyses.
+- Using invented information in any laboratory experiment, report of results or academic exercise.
+It would be improper, for example, to analyze one sample in an experiment and then invent data based on that single experiment for several more required analyses.

 - Other similar acts.

-Manipulating research and/or academic materials, documentation, equipment, or processes; changing or omitting data or results such that the research or information is not accurately represented in the research or academic record.
+20.1.2.2.3 Falsification: Manipulating research and/or academic materials, documentation, equipment, or processes; changing or omitting data or results such that the research or information is not accurately represented in the research or academic record.

 - Taking a quotation from a book review and then indicating that the quotation was obtained from the book itself.